Key statistics for pancreatic cancer

-The American Cancer Society’s estimates for pancreatic cancer in the United States for 2013 are:
+The American Cancer Society’s most recent estimates for pancreatic cancer in the United States for 2016 are:

 - About 53,070 people (27,670 men and 25,400 women) will be diagnosed with pancreatic cancer.

 - About 41,780 people (21,450 men and 20,330 women) will die of pancreatic cancer.